THE FABULOUS RUTLAND WEEKEND TELEVISION EPISODE GUIDE

 his reading was, though it does him little good.
 The next applicant

-[Innes] is dead, but
+[Innes] is dead,

 the director likes him anyway.
 No further news on the rain in Hendon.